Court Registry Officer - Rotorua at NZ Ministry of Justice, Bay of Plenty

 To be successful, you will need to be:

-- Multi-task –some of our processes are repetitive, but you'll be able to manage conflicting priorities and move from one task to another quickly;
+- Able to multi-task –some of our processes are repetitive, but you'll be able to manage conflicting priorities and move from one task to another quickly.

 - Willing to learn – legislation and processes in the courts is always changing and you will be able to adapt and maintain knowledge capital.